Key Takeaways:

 Delivery and Payment

 With the approved order in hand, the seller proceeds to assemble or prepare the requested products or services according to the purchase order specifications.
 After completion, the goods are dispatched, or services are rendered to the buyer.
 Subsequently, the seller issues an invoice, outlining the payment details based on the purchase order.
 The buyer reviews and verifies the accuracy of the invoice, settling the payment according to the agreed terms.
+So goods or services are prepared and delivered, followed by an invoice based on the PO’s purchasing list.

 A Purchase Order Usually Does Not Include